 Kid's Place is also known as the Eva Remington Education Center of the Frederic Remington Art Museum.
 Kid's Place encompasses our property at 323 Washington Street and is conveniently located down the street from the museum and across the street from library park and the Ogdensburg Public Library.
-Kid's Place is open for children of any age.
+Kid's Place is open for children ages 1-14 years old.

 Kid's Place was founded in 2004 with the purpose in mind of serving our community's members by affording them a comfortable and safe place to learn and play.
 Upon entering, you'll be greeted by Matthew Moose, our large friendly moose bust located above the fireplace mantle.
 Start your adventure when you encounter our interactive exhibits.
 We have stones for making rubbings of western scenes, a large canoe to sit and fish from, (using magnetic fishing poles and fish), scent containers that can take you to western places and moments, a dress-up bin where youngsters can don chaps, hats and vests, and of course our other mascot, Rusty the Trusty Steed, who is a life size horse that you can brush and saddle.
 Travel further in to Kid's Place to the art studio where we have all sorts of art materials so you can let the creativity flow.

-Kid's Place is open for children ages 1-12years old.
+Kid's Place is open for children ages 1-14 years old.

 Frederic and Eva were married in Gloversville on October 1st, 1884.
 Frederic Remington was then (briefly) a silent partner in a Kansas City, Missouri bar, and Eva quickly returned to her father’s home after seeing what life would be like in Kansas City.
 Soon, Remington followed her back East, and the two began life together in a Manhattan apartment.